 Within the multilateral development cooperation framework, the Ministry of Finance of the Slovak Republic provides contributions to international institutions; it has also developed a system of statistical reporting of development cooperation in the Slovak Republic.
 More information is available here.

-From the 1990s to the beginning of the 2000s, Slovakia underwent a profound political and economic transformation – from a single-party state-socialist regime to a pluralist participatory democracy, and from a centrally-planned to an open-market economy.
-Extensive and profound reforms were needed to accomplish this transition, and increasing the effectiveness of public finance management was a key component of this process.
+From the 1990s to the beginning of the 2000s, Slovakia underwent a profound political and economic transformation: from a single-party state-socialist regime to a pluralist participatory democracy, and from a centrally-planned economy to an open-market economy.
+Extensive and profound reforms were needed to go through this transition, and increasing the effectiveness of public finance management was a key component of the process.

 Legislative, institutional and procedural changes had to be made across public administration.
 Central and local government relations and competences were rearranged through the process of fiscal decentralisation.
-Public finance transparency and accountability has improved, the accuracy and quality of public finance reporting has increased, and cash accounting has been complemented by an accrual-based approach.
+Among other things, public finance transparency and accountability has improved, the accuracy and quality of public finance reporting has increased, and cash accounting has been complemented by an accrual-based approach.

-Public finance reform is regarded as one of the most successful areas in Slovakia’s economic transition.
-It had a direct influence over the country´s fiscal consolidation, macroeconomic stability and economic growth.
-This is proven by the ease with which Slovakia was able to meet the Maastricht public deficit and debt criteria for its entry into the Euro Area – January 2009.
-In fact, the vision of Slovakia joining the European Union was one of the driving forces of the transformation.
+Public finance reform, historically regarded as one of the most successful areas in Slovakia’s economic transition, had a direct influence over the country´s fiscal consolidation, macroeconomic stability and economic growth.
+This is proven by the fact that Slovakia was able to meet the Maastricht public deficit and debt criteria for its entry into the Euro Area in January 2009.

-Today, as a member of the European Union, and the Eurozone, Slovakia continues to further improve its Public Financial Management processes.
-Given the successful and ongoing experience in this field, and as a responsible international partner, Slovakia has made Public Financial Management one of the key areas of its development assistance – using accumulated know-how to help other countries.
+Today, as a member of the European Union and the Eurozone, Slovakia continues to further improve its Public Financial Management processes.
+Given the experience in this field, Slovakia has made Public Financial Management one of the key areas of its development cooperation and uses its know-how to help other countries.